conduition/conduition.io/source/_posts/zkpreimage.md

 ## Resources

-For those interested in exploring real-world ZKP systems, I've appended a list of some well-known projects below.
+For those interested in exploring real-world ZKP systems, I've appended a list of some projects and resources below.

 ### STARK Systems